A three-player coherent state embezzlement game: Acknowledgements

 \section{Acknowledgements}

 We thank William Slofstra and John Watrous for helpful discussions.
 Part of this work was conducted when ZJ was visiting the Institute for Quantum Computing in the University of Waterloo, and also when DL and TV were attending the ``Quantum Physics of Information'' program at the Kavli Institute for Theoretical Physics.
-This research was supported in part by the National Science Foundation under Grant No.\ NSF PHY 17-48958.
+This research was supported in part by the Australian Research Council under Grant No.\ DP200100950 and the National Science Foundation under Grant No.\ NSF PHY 17-48958.
 DL is supported by an NSERC Discovery grant and a CIFAR research grant via the Quantum Information Science program.
 TV is supported by NSF CAREER Grant CCF-1553477, AFOSR YIP award number FA9550-16-1-0495, a CIFAR Azrieli Global Scholar award, and the IQIM, an NSF Physics Frontiers Center (NSF Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-12500028).